Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

 - Evil Old Folks: White hair, wrinkles, over 75 million years old, totally qualifies.

-- Evil vs. Evil: Him against Demigra in the "Dark King Mechikabura" Saga.
+- Evil Versus Evil: Him against Demigra in the "Dark King Mechikabura" Saga.

-- Meaningful Name: Mechikabura's name comes from Bibbidi Bobbidi Boo song, specifically the lyrics: "mechicka boola".
+- Meaningful Name: Mechikabura's name comes from Cinderella's Bibbidi Bobbidi Boo song, specifically the lyrics: "mechicka boola".

 - Physical God: Mechikabura is described as being the "strongest evil" from the Demon Realm, and that's considering how immensely powerful other members like Towa and Demigra have proven to be.
 He can also turn others into Demon Gods, so it's very likely he has the potential to be one himself.

-- Super Empowering: Transformed Towa, Putine, Gravy, Dabura, Salsa and Shroom into Demon Gods.
+- Super Empowering: Transformed Towa, Putine, Gravy, Dabura, Salsa and Shroom into Demon Gods, and contributes some of his energy to Fin.

 Twin Majin sisters who, despite their size, are dangerous fighters with elemental ki abilities.
 They don't really get along all that well.